memgonzales/parallel-email-scraper/README.md

     - If git is not installed, click the green `Code` button near the top right of the repository and choose [`Download ZIP`](https://github.com/memgonzales/parallel-email-scraper/archive/refs/heads/master.zip).
 Once the zipped folder has been downloaded, extract its contents.

+2. Install [Google Chrome](https://www.google.com/chrome/?brand=BNSD&gclid=CjwKCAiAhqCdBhB0EiwAH8M_GvFEsHmcDe4zQm_t8izcLesJyq_GzCKoJp24grz8rve-lIxYYqmdxRoCX4oQAvD_BwE&gclsrc=aw.ds).
+It is recommended to retain the default installation directory.

-2. Install [Google Chrome](https://www.google.com/chrome/?brand=BNSD&gclid=CjwKCAiAhqCdBhB0EiwAH8M_GvFEsHmcDe4zQm_t8izcLesJyq_GzCKoJp24grz8rve-lIxYYqmdxRoCX4oQAvD_BwE&gclsrc=aw.ds) and the necessary [dependencies](https://github.com/memgonzales/parallel-email-scraper#built-using).
+3. Install the necessary [dependencies](https://github.com/memgonzales/parallel-email-scraper#built-using).
 All the dependencies can be installed via `pip`.

-3. Run the following command on the terminal:
+4. Run the following command on the terminal:
    ```
    python scraper.py
    ```

-4. The following output files will be produced once the program is finished running:
+5. The following output files will be produced once the program is finished running:
    - `Scraped_Emails.csv` - A text file containing the scraped details (names, email addresses, and departments)
    - `Website_Statistics.txt` - A text file containing the number of pages scraped, the number of email addresses found, and the URLs scraped